Hayes Circular walk

 - In 220m at a 4-way junction turn right following the 3CCW sign.

-- In 50m at a 3CCW signpost leave the marked path and turn right into an area covered with holly.
+- [!]
+In 50m at a 3CCW signpost leave the marked path and turn right onto a small track into the woods.

-- In 140m at what looks like a fork veer right with the path.
+- In 130m at what looks like a fork veer right with the path.
 An oak tree sourrounded by holly towards the right path marks this spot.

-- In 110m follow the path as it veers left ignoring a path on the right.
+- In 110m, where the path skirts around an oak-birch tree pair, ignore a path on the right.

-- Follow this path as it winds its way through the woods veering left until in 300m turn right onto the 3CCW.
+- Follow this path as it winds its way through the woods veering left until in 350m you turn right onto the 3CCW.
 Half way through this section you will encounter what looks like a fork in front of a birch tree: Keep left.
 If you face a ditch with a path in it, go back.

 - In 50m cross Baston Road.

 - In 160m enter an open space and in 30m turn left at the signpost adjacent to two bushes.
 A bench marks the direction.

-- At the end of the open area with gorse bushes cross a path and veer left and then right with the path.
+- In 110m, where you reenter the woods, cross a path, then veer left and then right with the path.

 - In 30m at a 5-way junction take the second path on the left following the 3CCW sign.